isomerpages/csa-sicw1/_plan-your-visit/Discovering Singapore.md

 * Grand Park City Hall

 **Mandarin Oriental Singapore**
 <br>The partner rates at Mandarin Oriental Hotel no longer apply as of 15 September 2024.
-Rooms may still be available, so if you are still interested to make a booking, please contact them directly at mosin-reservations@mohg.com
+Rooms may still be available, so if you are interested to make a booking, please contact them directly at mosin-reservations@mohg.com

 **ParkRoyal Collection Marina Bay, Singapore**
 <br>Sitting in the heart of the central business district and Marina Bay, with panoramic views of the Singapore city skyline, the 583-room PARKROYAL COLLECTION Marina Bay, Singapore is a champion of sustainability, environmental responsibility and advocate for green innovations in the hospitality industry, and home to Southeast Asia’s largest indoor sky-lit atrium, containing over 2,400 plants, trees, shrubs and groundcovers from more than 60 varieties of flora spread across 1,400 square metres of space throughout.